Second Allied Tactical Air Force

+History

-Second Allied Tactical Air Force was formed in 1958 with its area of responsibility covering the Netherlands, Belgium, and Germany north of the city of Kassel and south of the Elbe river.
-Commander of 2 ATAF was the commanding Air Chief Marshal of the British RAF Second Tactical Air Force, which was renamed RAF Germany on 1 January 1959.
+Second Allied Tactical Air Force was formed in 1958.
+Its area of responsibility covered the Netherlands, Belgium, and Germany north of the city of Kassel and south of the Elbe river.
+The commander of 2 ATAF was the commanding Air Chief Marshal of the British RAF Second Tactical Air Force, which was renamed RAF Germany on 1 January 1959.

-A Communication Squadron for 2 ATAF was established in February 1952, and disestablished on 1 January 1959 at RAF Wildenrath, by being redesignated RAF Germany Communication Squadron.
+A Communication Squadron for 2 ATAF was established in February 1952, and disestablished in January 1959 at RAF Wildenrath, by being redesignated RAF Germany Communication Squadron.

-The peacetime headquarters of 2 ATAF were at RAF Rheindahlen, the command center in the case of war for 2 ATAF and NORTHAG was in the Netherlands at Joint Operations Center Maastricht (JOC Maastricht).
+The peacetime headquarters of 2 ATAF was at RAF Rheindahlen (Mönchengladbach), the command center in the case of war for 2 ATAF.
+NORTHAG was in the Netherlands at Joint Operations Center Maastricht (JOC Maastricht).
 In 1983 NATO began with the construction of Static War Headquarters Castlegate in Linnich, Germany, as a replacement for JOC Maastricht.
-Alternate War HQ was located at Kanne (Belgium) north of Fort Eben-Emael.
+An Alternate War HQ was located at Kanne (Belgium) north of Fort Eben-Emael.

 2 ATAF commanded RAF Germany, the Belgian Air Force, the Royal Netherlands Air Force, two divisions of the German Air Force (Luftwaffe) and one US Air Force Tactical Fighter Group, as well as extensive air defense and radar installations provided by Germany, Belgium and the Netherlands.

-If needed 2 ATAF would have been reinforced with units from the US Third (UK based), Eighth (reconnaissance and bombing), Ninth (immediate reinforcements) and Twelfth Air Force (follow on reinforcements), and with French Air Force and Royal Air Force units.
-At the start of hostilities 2 ATAF would have had immediately around 700 combat planes at its disposal.
-The following units would have come under 2 ATAF in wartime:
+If needed, 2 ATAF would have been reinforced with units from the US Third (UK based), Eighth (reconnaissance and bombing), Ninth (immediate reinforcements) and Twelfth Air Force (follow on reinforcements), and with French Air Force and Royal Air Force units.
+At the start of hostilities, 2 ATAF would have had immediately around 700 combat planes at its disposal.

 2 ATAF was disbanded on 30 June 1993, its duties were taken over by Allied Air Forces Central Europe.

 War time structure c.
 1989

+The following units would have come under 2 ATAF in wartime: